Odd-even effect in the dominant order of self-assembly of cross junctions in space dimension $d \ge 3$: Summary and outlook

 The analysis showed that the forced presence of (at least) one completely ordered axis is a unique property of the $d=3$ case, arising from the impossibility of dividing $d$ into a sum of multiple integers larger than $1$.

 For $d\ge 4$, $\langle 0\rangle$-state is possible.
 In $d=4$, two distinct groups of such $\langle 0\rangle$-states were identified: two couples of two colours are separately embedded, or four colours run in every direction.
-Based on a naive construction of $\langle 0\rangle$-states starting from $d\ge 3$ by adding dimension two, which mimics the first group of $d=4$, the overwhelming majority of self-assembled states have been proven to be uniaxial $\langle 1\rangle$-state.
+Based on a naive construction of $\langle 0\rangle$-states starting from $d\ge 3$ by adding dimension two, which mimics the first group of $d=4$, the dominant states are identified for $d\ge 4$.
+While the uniaxial $\langle1\rangle$-states are overwhelming for $4\le d\le 7$ despite the possible presence of $\langle 0\rangle$-states, the dominant state alternates for $d\ge 8$.

 It is open whether colour-splitting into groups is necessary for $\langle 0\rangle$-states at $d\ge 5$.
 A possibility of constructing a variety of ensembles other than the assumed method cannot be ruled out.
 However, such construction contributes to $v(n;d)$ only additively, being harmless for the present discussion, which is interested only in the largest group of self-assembled states.
 Note that a symmetrically mixed $\langle 0\rangle$-state, such as one shown in fig.\ \ref{4d_zero}b for $d=4$ , is possible only for a very limited $d$ because the number of edges of a hypercube in dimension $(d-1)$, $2^{d-2}\cdot (d-1)$, must be divisible by $d$ for success.